-The estimator $\hat{\tau}_n^{cl}(\mathcal{C}_{\mathrm{C}, n})$ is a simple difference in means between treated and control units, that normalizes by the probability of treatment.
-Therefore, $\hat{\tau}_n^{cl}(\mathcal{C}_{\mathrm{C}, n})$ depends on the clustering $\mathcal{C}_{\mathrm{C}, n}$ \textit{only} because the distribution of the treatments depends on the clusters under Assumption \ref{ass:clusters}.
-Studying the estimator in Equation \eqref{eqn:estimator2} is a natural starting point for the analysis of cluster experiments.
+The estimator $\hat{\tau}_n(\mathcal{C}_{ n})$ takes the difference between the treated units and control units' outcomes and appropriately rescales this difference by the probability of treatment.
+Therefore, $\hat{\tau}_n(\mathcal{C}_{ n})$ depends on the clustering $\mathcal{C}_{ n}$ \textit{only} because the distribution of the treatments depends on the clusters under Assumption \ref{ass:clusters}.
+Studying the estimator in Equation \eqref{eqn:estimatormain} is a natural starting point for the analysis of cluster experiments.
 Variants of difference in means estimators (possibly also with regression adjustments discussed in Remark \ref{rem:reg_adj}) are often used or studied in practice \citep{karrer2021network, holtz2020reducing, savje2017average}.
-One could also normalize each sum in Equation \eqref{eqn:estimator2} by the number of treated and control units (instead of using knowledge about the treatment probability).
-This would improve the stability of the estimators, but complicate the analysis of the estimators' properties when the number of treated units is stochastic (e.g., when clusters have different size).\footnote{With a stochastic number of treated units, the estimators with and without normalization are equivalent up-to an error of order $\mathcal{O}(1/\sqrt{K_n})$.}
+One could also normalize each sum in Equation \eqref{eqn:estimatormain} by the number of treated and control units (instead of using knowledge about the treatment probability).
+This would improve the stability of the estimator but complicate the analysis when the number of treated units is stochastic (e.g., when clusters have different sizes).

-\begin{rem}[Covariate adjustment] Our framework directly generalizes to settings that use covariate adjustment for baseline outcomes.
-Denote $\bar{\mu}_i$ an arbitrary predictor for $\mu_i(\mathbf{0})$ that only uses information from some arbitrary baseline observable characteristics (i.e., does not depend on the treatments or end-line outcomes in the experiment).
-The estimator with such an adjustment takes the form